 Pork Tenderloin Sliders with Apples & Onions are sure to be a new favorite!
 With tender pieces of pork and chunks of caramelized apples & onions.
 Delish!

-Fall has finally arrived!!
-With the arrival of fall I immediately start changing our dinner menus.
-Not only is school back in session and my calendar is jam-packed.
-But also because of the cooler temps, we enjoy heartier dishes during the cooler months.
+Another reason I change up the menu is also because of the cooler temps, we enjoy heartier dishes during the cooler months.
 Soups, stews, and chili go into our meal rotation frequently.
-Also on the weekend I enjoy throwing a pot roast into the slow cooker, prepare some homemade mashed potatoes and have a real Sunday dinner.
+Also on the weekend, I enjoy throwing a pot roast into the slow cooker, prepare some homemade mashed potatoes and have a real Sunday dinner.

 During the week though, I keep it simple.
 My schedule has me picking up and dropping off kids at different schools, in between I come back home for short stretches and work.
 Not to mention cook, clean and take care of other household duties.
 So I’m always on the lookout for meals that deliver BIG flavor with a short amount of prep time.